 Bankruptcy Do’s and Don’ts!

-The following do’s and don’ts should be considered by any person contemplating bankruptcy.
+The following do’s and don’ts should be considered by any person filling bankruptcy.

-- Provide your bankruptcy attorney or other petition preparer ALL information and documentation required to complete your Schedules, including your assets, debts, income and recent transfers.
+- Provide your bankruptcy attorney or another petition preparer ALL information and documentation required to complete your Schedules, including your assets, debts, income and recent transfers.